LimonTH/BlackOut-CE/README.md

 ## 🛠 Current TASKS (TODO)

-- `Fix ui scalling when font size > 1 or < 1`
 - `Paste modules description`
 - `Create localization settings(RUS/ENG)`
 - `Fix the logic for rendering items on the screen (they seem to render in the dark)`
-- `Fix entity selection in the Aura module's entity list, etc., and improve rendering in it for clearer use`
 ---

 ## 💻 Tech Stack